SPECIAL THANKS GO OUT TO OUR FOUNDERS WHOSE FORESIGHT DEVELOPED the society INTO WHAT WE ARE TODAY!

 Special Thanks to our sponsors

-We are grateful for their contributions, input, and support; without them the society would not be possible.
-Click the name of a sponsor for more information:
+We are grateful for your contributions, input, and support; without you the society would not be possible.

 a look back through the years...

 Email us pictures from meetings, treatments, or just nice days on the water!